 Alchemy Film and Moving Image Festival is an international festival of experimental film and artists’ moving image, working toward its ninth edition.
-The festival is held in Scotland, in a small rural town, known for its intimate atmosphere and friendliness.
-It is international and world class in scope, screening works from around the world.
+The festival is held in Hawick, a small rural town in Scotland known for its intimate atmosphere and friendliness.
+Our festival is international and world class in scope, screening works from around the world.
 We specialise in showcasing experimental, avant garde filmmaking of the highest standard, including features, shorts, expanded cinema performances and installations in unique venues around the town.

 Alchemy Film and Moving Image Festival is organised each year by Alchemy Film & Arts, a registered Scottish Charity (SC042142), one of only 121 organisations to receive regular funding from Creative Scotland, and the only organisation to receive such funding in the Scottish Borders.
 Alchemy Film & Arts also engages in year-round developmental projects for experimental film and artists’ moving image production in Scotland, including artists’ filmmaking Residencies, international Touring Programmes, Community Filmmaking initiatives and an increasingly popular Exhibitions Programme.
 In 2017, we curated Scotland's national entry to the Venice Biennale , with a major new film commission by the artist filmmaker Rachel Maclean.